eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## MULTIPLEX

+A 1- or 2-in, 4-out multiplexer with a variety of modes.
+Meant to allow you to select various outputs with a simple switch or multiplexed input.

+Status: Working

 ## CHRONO

 A master clock with a tappable tempo.
 Very simple.
 Saves the tempo and reloads it when you power cycle.